-Chinese regulators will block more than 100 exchanges of cryptocurrency that are overseas, offering commercial services to domestic investors.
+Chinese regulators will block more than 100 exchanges of Crypto Exchanges Access that are overseas, offering commercial services to domestic investors.

-The Shanghai Securities Times reported on Thursday that China National Fintech Risk Rectification Office has identified 124 trading platforms with IP addresses in abroad, but are still available in the country.
+The Shanghai Securities Times reported on Thursday that China National Fintech Risk Rectification Office has identified 124 trading platforms with IP addresses abroad, that are still available in the country.

 The office is now planning to intensify its efforts in the field of space surveillance and block access to those platforms, according to the report.